• Skip to primary navigation

 Point: Raw dog food

-Modern commercially available raw food or dog food delivery services is perhaps as close as you can get to dogs’ ancestral diets.
+Modern commercially available premade fresh food diets and raw food from dog food delivery services are perhaps as close as you can get to dogs’ ancestral diets.
 Since this is what dogs have been eating since time immemorial, it stands to reason that they can only benefit from a raw dog food diet.
 But while anecdotes abound as to the truth of that, many a veterinary nutritionist does warn that rushing into a raw diet without care could lead to dietary imbalance.
 It’s also conventional wisdom that raw food is more likely to host harmful pathogens than kibble.
-If you are in doubt about this feeding raw food that’s free of pathogens, consider fresh dog food instead.
+If you are in doubt about this feeding raw food that’s free of pathogens, consider fresh food instead.
+A fresh food diet eliminates the issue with pathogens as they are prepared through gentle cooking.

 Still, raw diets are far and away above standard kibble when it comes to providing for your dog’s nutritional needs.
 A study published by the Journal of Small Animal Practice found that most claims as to the adverse effects of raw food diets tend to be case reports instead of conclusive evidence [1].
 Although they do dispel the claims that raw food diets are highly effective in combating endocrine, neoplastic, and other types of disorders.